CTUAvastLab/JsonGrinder.jl/docs/src/index.md

 <img class="display-dark-only" src="assets/logo-dark.svg" alt="JsonGrinder.jl logo" /style="width: 50%;">
 ```

-**JsonGrinder** is a collection of routines that facilitates conversion of JSON documents into structures used by [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) project.
+**JsonGrinder** is a collection of routines that facilitates conversion of JSON documents into structures used by the [Mill.jl](https://github.com/CTUAvastLab/Mill.jl) project.

 ## Motivation

-Imagine that you want to train a classifier on data looking like this
+Imagine that you want to train a classifier on data that looks like this:
 ```json
 {
   "ind1": 1,